oslabs-beta/alanajs/README.md

   </ol>
 </details>

+<p align="right">(<a href="#top">back to top</a>)</p>

 ## Getting Started

 This section describes the instructions for end users who would like to download the package and connect their AWS account.
-For developers who would like to contribute to the open-source project, follow these [instructions](#enhancement-improvements).
+For developers who would like to contribute to the open-source project, follow these [instructions](#enhancement-and-improvements).

 ### Installation and Setup